Cost of LivingUpdated March 2026

 LowNational avg: $400High

 Wildfire smoke, drought restrictions, and earthquake risk create insurance headaches unique to western metros.
 In Nampa, that climate reality intersects with an economy built on a gateway economy where proximity to national parks and ski resorts creates seasonal employment surges.
-The result for transportation costs is a market where a balanced labor pool where you'll find competitive quotes if you shop around.
+The result for transportation costs is a market where a balanced labor pool where you'll find competitive pricing if you compare options.
 A median household income of $51K frames what's affordable — and what isn't.

 What Matters Most